bgamari/ghc-wiki-import/records/overloaded-record-fields/implementation.md

 **AMG** I wanted to generate each `DFunId` for `Has` once, at the field's definition site, but this causes problems for the fields defined in `base`, as the `Has` class may not be available.
 I've reverted to generating fresh `DFunId`s locally to each module for which `-XOverloadedRecordFields` is used.
 Is there a better way to do this?

+As well as `Has` instances, instances of the type family `GetResult` are generated, and exactly the same question about dfun names applies to their axiom names.

 ## Unused imports